 Mr Goldstein leaned forward and knit his fingers together.
+A thoughtful look appeared on his face.
 ‘Well, I suppose you could sell off the cottage.
 But, in this economy I doubt the sale will command a handsome price.
 And, then there is the matter of umm…the solicitor’s fees.
 The sale of the cottage will barely cover that,’ he added with a delicate cough.
 ‘I suppose you could raise some money by placing the painting for sale.
-If you wish we could have it appraised and handle the transaction for you… at a modest fee, of course.’
+Hmm…if you wish we could have it appraised and handle the transaction for you… at a modest fee, of course.’

 Manny shook his head.
 Blood suckers the whole lot of your ilk, he thought with disdain.
 You would suck a carcass dry if it were possible.
 ‘I shall see to it myself,’ he said haughtily and stood up to leave.

 ‘Mr Müller, if you happen to go to Christies for the appraisal I can write you a referral for Mr Koppelman.’

 ‘No doubt for a modest fee?’
 Manny shot back sarcastically.
 Mr Goldstein had the grace to flush.

 The sale of the cottage went through quickly but as predicted, fetched nothing substantial.
 Manny was left with exactly two pounds and sixteen pence after settling the solicitor’s fee.
 His only hope at raising money was now the painting, if it could be called that.
 The old man went batty in his old age.
 Who in their right minds would purchase such a monstrosity?